CLAP: Unsupervised 3D Representation Learning for Fusion 3D Perception via Curvature Sampling and Prototype Learning: Method

 where $f^{\text{proj}}_{\text{P}}$ and $f^{\text{proj}}_{\text{I}}$ are parameterized by Multi-Layer Perceptron and $\dot{\mathbf{P}}\in\mathbb{R}^{\hat{D}\times \hat{H} \times \hat{W} \times d_{\text{K}}}$, $\dot{\mathbf{I}}\in\mathbb{R}^{\hat{D}\times \hat{H} \times \hat{W} \times d_{\text{K}}}$.
 We denote $N_{\text{3D}}=\hat{D}\times \hat{H} \times \hat{W}$ and then normalize and reshape the projected embeddings into $\dot{\mathbf{P}}\in\mathbb{R}^{N_{\text{3D}} \times d_{\text{K}}}$ and $\dot{\mathbf{I}}\in\mathbb{R}^{N_{\text{3D}} \times d_{\text{K}}}$.
 After that, similarity scores $\mathbf{S}_{\text{P/I}}\in\mathbb{R}^{N_{\text{3D}}\times N_{\text{K}}}$ between 3D embeddings and prototypes are computed separately for LiDAR and camera branches

 In the Expectation step, we compute the probability $\hat{\mathbf{S}}_{\text{P/I}}$ that each prototype is assigned to each embeddings by applying a softmax operation on $\mathbf{S}_{\text{P/I}}$.
-Then for Maximization step, we expect to maximize the probability of the assignment between one prototype to one specific part of the scene and this is the same as minimizing the entropy of the similarity matrix.
-Hence, the EM loss is computed as,
+Then for Maximization step, we expect to maximize the probability of the assignment between one prototype to one specific part of the scene and this is equal to minimize the entropy of the similarity matrix.
+Thus, the EM loss is computed as